 If your child is under three years old, their admission is free!
 Check out these posts with tips for traveling to Disneyland with a baby -

-- What Can Babies Do at Disneyland? -Answers to the Top 4 Questions
+- Answers to the top 4 questions of What Can Babies Do at Disneyland?

 Keep in mind that you can mix and match AP within your family to get the best deal that works for you.
-When I had AP, my boys had the SoCal Passport and I had the Premium (now called Signature).
+In years past, my boys had the SoCal Passport and I had the Premium (now called Signature).
 This meant that I could get free parking and a discount on food and some merchandise.
 There was no reason for the kids to have the Premium because they would never be at the park without me.
 I would be making all the purchases, so I was the only one who needed to have the higher costing AP with the best discounts.